 player_teamscolumn, the team selected in the

 Select Team to Importcontrol will be used.
 Otherwise the player will be imported, but will not be on a team.
-So the player will not appear on the front end until he/she is assigned to a team.
+The player will not appear on the front end until he/she is assigned to a team.

 - Multiple Teams.
 You can now import multiple teams in one file by using the